biosimulators/Biosimulators_test_suite/README.md

 ```

 ## License
-This package is released under the [Creative Commons CC0](LICENSE).
+This package is released under the [Creative Commons CC0 license](LICENSE).

 ## Development team
 This package was developed by the [Center for Reproducible Biomedical Modeling](http://reproduciblebiomodels.org) and the [Karr Lab](https://www.karrlab.org) at the Icahn School of Medicine at Mount Sinai in New York.